UNCLASSIFIED (U)

 (Uniform State/USAID)

-The school of applied information technology (SAIT), within the Foreign Service Institute (FSI), provides industry-standard and Department of State specific technical telecommunications, information assurance, and information systems management training to IRM personnel and other personnel with duties related to IRM systems and networks.
+The school of applied information technology (SAIT), within the Foreign Service Institute (FSI), provides industry-standard and Department of State specific technical telecommunications, information assurance, and information systems management training to DT personnel and other personnel with duties related to DT systems and networks.
 SAIT evaluates training methodologies regularly with IT industry standards and adapts courseware to continuously meet changing technologies and provide effective training to IM personnel.

 5 FAH-2 H-125 REGIONAL INFORMATION MANAGEMENT CENTER (RIMC)